HVAC technician inspecting return vent for renovation dust in an occupied Texas home

 First Steps After Renovation

-• Replace the filter with the correct size and rating, ensure no gaps around the frame.
+• Replace the filter with the correct size and rating, and ensure there are no gaps around the frame.

 • Run the system and observe: any haze or grit on startup?
 Note which rooms show dust first.